LaboratoryOfNeurobiology/modeling-sustained-spontaneous-brainstem-oscillations/README.md

 Follow Discovery's Documentation for getting acquainted with the different types of hardware and software that are available for use.
 Additionally, read the section on how to use Slurm, which is software that allows you to monitor and schedule jobs to be run on the cluster.

+## Note about the file structure
+The data points for each step are generated and then split across multiple files before being simulated, then aggregated, and then shuttled to generate more points.
+This is to account for the increasinly growing number of points in each iteration step as not all of the points can be simulated in parallel on one node.
+The checkpoint files called Iteration files are saved in the Iteration_n folder where n is the iteration number.

 ## Start to Finish
 ###### Clone this repository locally:
 `cd ~/Directory_where_you_want_to_store_the_code`